n7wilson/galaxy-tooldev-docs/docs/06_Submitting.md

 ##Submit the workflow

+Prior to submission you must first read through the [Synapse tutorial](https://www.synapse.org/#!Help:GettingStarted) and pass the [Certification quiz](https://www.synapse.org/#!Quiz:Certification) to become a Certified User.

+You must also create a new project in your profile for your submission that will act as your workspace in Synapse.
+To do this go to your profile on the [Synapse website](https://www.synapse.org/).
+Once there select the Projects tab, enter the name of your new project, and click 'Create Project'.
+You will use the project ID for this project later when you are completing the submission form for the Challenge.

 To submit your workflow go to <External IP address>/submit/ where <External IP address> is the IP address associated with your VM instance (the IP address of your copy of Galaxy).
 This IP address can be found in your either:
 * in the URL of your Galaxy instance or